thoughtbot/ios-on-rails/book/rails/creating_a_post_request.md

 notes](http://blog.tddium.com/2011/08/07/rails-time-comparisons-devil-details-etc/),
 "When the value is read back from the database, it's only preserved to microsecond precision, while the in-memory representation is precise to nanoseconds."
-Calling `to_i` on these dates normalizes them to use the same place value, which renders them equal for our test.
+Calling "to_i" on these dates normalizes them to use the same place value, which renders them equal for our test.

 #### Controller

-When we run the test above, our first error should be `No route matches [POST] "/v1/events"`.
-This is exactly the error we would expect, since we haven't defined this route in our `routes.rb` file.
+When we run the test above, our first error should be "No route matches [POST] '/v1/events'."
+This is exactly the error we would expect, since we haven't defined this route in our "routes.rb" file.
 Let's fix that:

     # config/routes.rb